lee-lab/MMDAgent-EX/README.md

 ## Tools

-- mit - a tiny script to make and update content index file
+- mit - a tiny script to make and update content index file.
+[How to use it.](https://mmdagent-ex.dev/docs/create/mit/)